Coinbase says it has frozen Bitcoin sends and receives, hours before the long-awaited and controversial Bitcoin Segwit2x fork.

 If transactions are being confirmed at a reasonable speed, and miner support is strong, we will allow Coinbase customers to withdraw Bitcoin2x.
 We will not immediately enable buys and sells as previously stated, but we may enable them at a later date.”

-Meanwhile, Coinbase says it is still on track to fully support Bitcoin Cash by January 1, 2018.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Meanwhile, Coinbase says it is still on track to fully support Bitcoin Cash by January 1, 2018.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action